radovsky/TrelloClone/README.md

 ## Trello Clone
 Everybody loves some drag and drop!
+Create boards, lists and cards, and then rearrange them to your liking.

 ####Built with:
 - Ruby on Rails